Developing Quality Crash Modification Factors

 The goal of this interactive virtual classroom is to enable you to develop and document quality CMFs.
 The course provides practical application of various CMF development methods and appropriate documentation of CMF study results.
 The course is divided into two parts.
 Part 1 will provide the fundamentals of CMF development, and Part 2 will cover the more advanced concepts and allow you to practice employing the various methods.

-The course features self-paced Web-based training (WBT) modules and assignments to be completed independently, interspersed with eight instructor-led virtual classroom sessions, during which you will interact with peers and your instructor.
+The course features self-paced Web-Based Training (WBT) modules and assignments to be completed independently, interspersed with eight instructor-led virtual classroom sessions, during which you will interact with peers and your instructor.
+If you cannot attend all 8 live sessions, please allow others a chance to benefit from this training.

 The target audience for this virtual training includes those involved with the development of CMFs, including those responsible for providing, merging, and analyzing the data as well as those responsible for providing specific background information on the countermeasures of interest.
 This could include state or local transportation agencies, as well as their consultants or university support.
 Participants of this course should have prior experience with CMFs and have a basic understanding of statistical concepts.